At a glance

-When your doctor suspects TB: When you have symptoms of a lung infection that may be due to TB or another mycobacteria – symptoms may include chronic cough, weight loss, fever, chills, and weakness; when you have a positive TB screening test and you are in a high-risk group for progressing to active disease; to monitor the effectiveness of TB treatment.
+When your doctor suspects TB because you have symptoms of a lung infection that may be due to TB or another mycobacteria – symptoms may include chronic cough, weight loss, fever, chills, and weakness; when you are likely to be a of TB although you do not have symptoms; when you have had a positive result from a screening test and are in a high-risk group for progressing to active disease; when you are undergoing treatment for TB - to monitor the effectiveness of the treatment.

-For suspected cases of mycobacterial lung infections, three sputum samples are collected early in the morning on different days.
-If the affected person is unable to produce sputum, a bronchoscope may be used to collect fluid during a procedure called a bronchoscopy.
-In children, gastric washings/aspirates may be collected.
-Depending on symptoms, urine, an aspirate from the site of suspected infection, cerebrospinal fluid (CSF), other body fluids, or biopsied tissue samples may be submitted for AFB smear and culture.
+For suspected cases of mycobacterial lung infections, three samples are collected early in the morning on different days.
+If the affected person is unable to produce , a bronchoscope may be used to collect fluid during a procedure called a bronchoscopy.
+In children, gastric washings/ may be collected.
+Depending on symptoms, urine, an aspirate from the site of suspected infection, , other body fluids, or samples may be submitted for AFB smear and culture.

 What is being tested?

-Acid-fast bacilli (AFB) are rod shaped bacteria.
-They get their name because they can be seen and counted under the microscope when smeared on a slide and treated with a special "acid-fast" staining procedure that differs from the routine stain.
+Acid-fast bacilli (AFB) are rod shaped they can be seen and counted under the microscope when smeared on a slide and treated with an "acid-fast" staining procedure that differs from the routine stain.
 The most common and medically important acid-fast bacilli are members of the genus Mycobacterium.

-- Cervical lymphadenitis been seen in young children as a swollen lymph gland in the neck.
+- Cervical lymphadenitis can be seen in young children as a swollen lymph gland in the neck.
 It is most commonly caused by MAC, but also by M. tuberculosis or other NTM.
 Surgical excision is often required for treatment.

 - Rapid growing mycobacterium (RGM) (M. abscessus, M. chelonae, M. fortuitum) may cause lung or non-pulmonary disease such as wound infection of prosthetic device infection.